alejandroMortur/Aurora-Assistant/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Download LLM Studio an set down the model you want:
+3. Download LLM Studio or other LLM loader an set down the model you want:

    Visit [LM Studio](https://lmstudio.ai) to download LLM Studio.